Stack API

 This is a critical API to shorten the feedback cycle to end users.
 For example, in the Kubernetes stack, if a pod has an image pull issue, the k8s stack uses this API to fail a job with feedback.

-A job that is failed with this approach will have a special error popup on the Buildkite Build page.
+A job that is finished with this approach will have a special notification on the Buildkite Build page.

 Request payload: